 We’ll communicate any planned disruptions or delays in advance to residents, businesses and road users.

-A community contact line will operate 24-hours, seven days a week to receive enquiries and provide information.
+A community contact line is available 24-hours, seven days a week to receive enquiries and provide information – 1800 105 105.

 Construction from early 2018

-Construction will start early 2018, with works to be completed by the end of 2022.
+Construction started in early 2018, with works to be completed by the end of 2022.
+See the most recent construction notifications.